 Note: The Outer Banks have slowly been forming and reforming over the centuries due to the material of the islands and the forces of tides and winds.

 Kitty Hawk (originally Chickenhauk) is about 45 minutes from Corolla and home of the Wright Brothers National Memorial.

 There is a museum to wander through and learn more about the lives of brothers Wilbur and Orville and why they chose Kitty Hawk to test their theories about flight.

 After you are done with the museum, wander the grounds and see the boulders where their first flights landed.
 See the harsh conditions the brothers lived in during their flight experiments.

 Walk to the top of the sand dune, Big Kill Devil Hill, where the brothers experimented with gliding.
 And of course, to view the stone memorial.
 And get some nice views from the 90-foot tall hill of the surrounding landscape.

-Why You Should Avoid Going Barefoot in the Outer Banks
+Why You Should Avoid Going Barefoot on Your Outer Banks Vacation

 The below sign I saw one day too late while at the Wright Brothers Memorial.